Identifying geometric third-order nonlinear transport in disordered materials: Mechanisms of Third-Order Nonlinear Transport

-where $a,b,c,d\in \{x,y,z\}$, $J_a$ and $E_{b,c,d}$ are components of $\mathbf{J}$ and $\mathbf{E}$, respectively.
+where $a,b,c,d\in \{x,y,z\}$ and $J_a$ and $E_{b,c,d}$ are components of $\mathbf{J}$ and $\mathbf{E}$, respectively.
 We visualize all the mechanisms in terms of the components of $\delta f$ and $\dot{\mathbf{r}}$ in Fig.~\ref{Fig:Mechanism}.
 Besides the known geometric mechanisms such as the Berry curvature quadrupole (\iconBCQ) \cite{KTLow23prb}, quantum metric quadrupole (\iconQMQ) \cite{Yang22prb}, and third-order intrinsic mechanism (\iconTOI) \cite{Fang24prl,WangJian23prb}, the new findings here are the distinct mechanisms related to the disorder scattering, such as the third-order skew-scattering (\iconThreeSK) and third-order side-jump (\iconThreeSJ) mechanisms, as well as mixed mechanisms of the geometric effects and disorder scattering, such as \iconBSSK.
-See \hyperlink{Appendix A}{Appendix A} for the calculation procedure of the third-order nonlinear conductivity.
+See Sec.~\ref{Sec:calculation-conductivity} for the calculation procedure of the third-order nonlinear conductivity.